Enhancing Europe’s resilience in Critical Raw Materials supply through AI-driven robotics.

 As these materials are crucial for the development of modern and future sustainable technologies that drive the decarbonization of our value chains, this initiative will play a key role in addressing the challenges outlined in the Critical Raw Materials Act and the European Green Deal.

-iBot4CRMs in numbers
+iBot4CRMs in a nutshell

 Consortium: